Insurance Claims & Therapy

 When you arrive, you will receive some paperwork to fill out.
 This gives us a starting point to address the purpose of your visit and lets us document your general information.
 To speed up and get the most out of your first visit with Dr. Javitz, please download and print the first visit patient intake forms for the clinic.
 There will be various other additional forms that will need to be filled in for MVA cases and these forms typically get sent to the patient as an accident benefits package from the patient’s MVA insurance company.
 More information about the first visit or new patient visits to this clinic can be located by following the “New Patients” link / tab on the websites top menu.

 Worker’s Safety Insurance Board (WSIB) Insurance Claims and Therapy

 An injury at work can seriously affect a person’s life routine, but you are entitled to have the treatment for your injury taken care of.
-Since WSIB does not pay much for its claims and requires excessive paperwork between the chiropractor and the employer, not too many chiropractors take such claims.
+Since WSIB does not pay much for its claims and requires excessive paperwork between the chiropractor, the employer and WSIB, not too many chiropractors take such claims.
 This leaves the service to be offered by oversized clinics that lose the personal care touch that comes from your own doctor of chiropractic.